Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: Conclusion and Discussion

-In this work we proposed a probabilistic approach to address the hierarchical classification problem.
+In this work we have proposed a probabilistic approach to address the hierarchical classification problem.
 Our key insight is to directly encode the correlation between two adjacent class hierarchies as conditional probabilities, such that the category labels across different hierarchies can be recursively predicted in a fine-to-coarse order.
-Beyond that, we designed a confusion loss to further encourage the deep classifiers to learn the hierarchical correlation.
-Experimental results on three benchmark datasets demonstrate the superiority of our method in hierarchical classification.
-In future, we will investigate our method in other problems, \eg, computer-aided diagnosis, where making a diagnosis for tumors commonly is a typical hierarchical classification task.
+Beyond that, we have designed a confusion loss to further encourage the deep classifiers to learn the hierarchical correlation.
+We demonstrate the superiority of our method in hierarchical classification on a series of benchmark datasets and further shed light on the potential of the proposed method in computer-aided diagnosis.

-\textbf{Broad impacts.} In this paper we develop a deep hierarchical classification framework that can help the network mitigate the severity of prediction mistakes.
-The model has great potential for vision tasks requiring reliable recognition, e.g., autonomous vehicle and disease diagnosis.
-On the flip side, the model needs a hierarchy of semantic annotations for hierarchical classification, which may be not easy to obtain.
-As a general deep learning method, this model may suffer from the common problems, such as the safety risk caused by potential adversarial attacks.